 Swap Sport Drinks for Water

 The Problem: Sports drinks contain sugars that can contribute to tooth decay, but, even worse, they are highly acidic.
-This leads to
+This leads to erosion of your tooth enamel, weakening your teeth and promoting decay.
+This is why some top athletes have increased risk of tooth decay.

 The Solution: The best way to hydrate during a workout is with plain water.
 There is some concern that if you overhydrate you might dilute your electrolytes, which can impair performance and may even lead to serious complications.
 But you can overcome this by not drinking too much water or supplementing with salt tablets.